2022 Collegiate Inventors Competition Finalists Show Future of American Innovation

 NORTH CANTON, Ohio — Sept.
 13, 2022 — The Collegiate Inventors Competition®, an annual competition that has rewarded innovations, discoveries and research by college and university students and their faculty advisers for more than 30 years, announced today its 2022 finalists.

-This year’s finalists and their inventions provide a glimpse into the future of American innovation and emerging technological trends — from evaluating damage to utility poles to a rapid at-home test for COVID-19.
+This year’s finalists and their inventions provide a glimpse into the future of American innovation and emerging technological trends — from a safer approach to pesticide use to a device to reduce clubfoot care relapse.
 Through their research, these students have harnessed their “inner inventor” to make working prototypes that can positively change our world.

 Each year, individuals representing a broad cross-section of technological fields serve as first-round judges, evaluating entries based on originality of the idea, process, level of student initiative, and potential value and usefulness to society.
 The finalists will present their inventions Oct.
-13 in a “virtual” format to a panel of final-round judges composed of the most influential inventors and invention experts in the nation — National Inventors Hall of Fame® (NIHF) Inductees and United States Patent and Trademark Office (USPTO) officials.
+12 to a panel of final-round judges composed of the most influential inventors and invention experts in the nation — National Inventors Hall of Fame® (NIHF) Inductees and United States Patent and Trademark Office (USPTO) officials.
 Winning teams will be announced on Oct.
-14.
+13.